PawelGorny/lostword/README.md

 Using page https://iancoleman.io/bip39/ you may easily check what to expect for the given seed.
 By default program uses P2PKH script semantics for addresses like "1..." and P2WPKH for addresses like "bc1...".

 If derivation path is not specified, by default program is using "m/0/0" (BIP32 for P2PKH and BIP141 for P2WPKH).
-If you want to do calculations for BIP44 or BIP84, please use the proper derivation path, for example "m/44'/0'/0'/0/0" or "m/84'/0'/0'/0/0".
+If you want to do calculations for BIP44 or BIP84, please use the proper derivation path, for example "m/44'/0'/0'/0/0" or "m/84'/0'/0'/0/0", where the last two digits are the most important (account & number of address).

 Program could be launched in 2 modes:
 <ol>